Skull and Bones: Symbols and traditions

 The society's badge is gold and consists of a skull that is supported by crossed bones, with the number 322 on the lower jaw.
 Its members worshipped Eulogia, a fictional goddess of eloquence.
 Nicknames for Skull and Bones are The Order, Order 322, and The Brotherhood of Death.
+The society is known informally as "Bones" and members are known as "Bonesmen", "Members of The Order" or "Initiated to The Order".

 The number "322" appears in Skull and Bones' insignia and is widely reported to be significant as the year of Greek orator Demosthenes' death.
 A letter between early society members in Yale's archives suggests that 322 is a reference to the year 322 BC and that members measure dates from this year instead of using anno Domini.
 In 322 BC, the Lamian War ended with the death of Demosthenes, and Athenians were made to dissolve their government and establish a plutocratic system in its stead, whereby only those possessing 2,000 drachmas or more could remain citizens.
 Documents in the Tomb have purportedly been found dated to Anno-Demostheni.

 One legend is that the number represents "founded in '32, 2nd corps", referring to a first Corps in an unknown German university.
 Another possible reference of 322 is the Freemasonic Lodge of Virtue and Silence no. 322, in Suffolk, England, signaling a fraternal but unspoken sponsorship between the two "secret society" organizations, regarding which silence is considered virtuous.
 Lodge 322 was founded in 1811, 21 years before the creation of the Skull and Bones association in 1832.